rysolv/markdown_ssg/src/how-to-contribute-to-open-source.md

-title=Contributing to open source as a beginner [2022] description=Making your first open source contribution in 2022.
-How to pick a project.
-Command-line and GitHub UI instructions. image=https://compassionate-saha-53a9e6.netlify.app/assets/mutombo_small.gif date=2022-05-03 publish=true
+title=Contributing to open source as a beginner [2022] description=Contributing to open source is an awesome way to spend your time.
+You can make friends, better society, and learn a ton about different codebases.
+But it can be a bit daunting for beginners. image=https://compassionate-saha-53a9e6.netlify.app/assets/mutombo_small.gif date=2022-05-03 publish=true